Careers & Internships

 • NBR – Chinese Language Fellowship Program seeks to train a new generation of scholars who possess deep understanding of China’s contemporary politics, society, and modern history, as well as fluency in Chinese language.
 It provides fellowships of up to $50,000 to American graduate students whose work focuses on China policy issues to spend a year taking part in intensive Chinese language training at an institution of the fellow’s choice, generally in China or Taiwan.

 • NNSA Nonproliferation Graduate Fellowship Program.
 The National Nuclear Security Administration (NNSA) Graduate Fellowship Program (NGFP) is developing future leaders for global nuclear security.
 The year-long program offers exceptional graduate-level students a salary, benefits, and hands-on experience, as well as specialized training, career development, and professional networking with NNSA experts and leading researchers.
-The NGFP selects roughly 50 Fellows out of about 200 applications each year.
-Deadline: October 3.
+Deadline in October.
 US Citizens Only.

 • White House Fellows Program individuals typically spend a year working as a full-time, paid Fellow to senior White House Staff, Cabinet Secretaries and other top-ranking government officials.
-Deadlines in January.
 US Citizens Only.

 • The Veterans Innovation Partnership is a public-private alliance from the Department of State to offer to U.S. citizen veterans of the American armed forces a one-year paid fellowship to gain experience by working in a U.S. Government international affairs agency.